irlnathan/hackeconomics.github.io/_posts/2016-8-25-What-is-US-total-credit-instruments-[TCMDO]?.md

 <iframe src="//fred.stlouisfed.org/graph/graph-landing.php?g=6RPZ&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:670px; height:525px;" allowTransparency="true"></iframe>

 That is, if you add up all of the debt incurred in the US for a particular point in time, you get this number.
 There is a way to look at (some) of the details of what makes up this number, however, this has a "through the looking glass" feel to it due to the rabbit holes you can go down looking at all of its components.

-The FRED series _Total Credit Market Debt Owed_ has a series code of FL894104005.
-The code reflects a line in a table contained in the Flow of Funds account.
-You can enter that number [here](https://www.federalreserve.gov/apps/fof/SeriesAnalyzer.aspx?s=FL894104005&t=) which returns the other series codes whose totals were used to calculate this number:
+The [FRED](https://fred.stlouisfed.org/) series _Total Credit Market Debt Owed_ (shown in the chart above) has a series id of *TCMDO*  and a series code of FL894104005 in the [Flow of Funds account](http://hackeconomics.com/what-is-the-US-flow-of-funds-account/).
+You can also enter that series code [here](https://www.federalreserve.gov/apps/fof/SeriesAnalyzer.aspx?s=FL894104005&t=) which returns the other series codes whose totals were used to calculate this number:

 ```
 = + FL144104005 + FL154104005 + FL214104005 + FL314104005 + FL413065005 + FL264104005 + FL404104005 + FL614104005 + FL704104005 + FL674122005 + FL644104005 + FL543169373 + FL664104005 + FL734104005 + FL504104005 + FL513169333
 ```

 After an email to the folks over at [FRED](http://hackeconomics.com/what-is-FRED/), unfortunately not all series in the flow of funds accounts are available in FRED.
-So, how about going into the Flow of funds account site itself?
-Well, it turns out that in 2015, the FR decided to discontinue the following table:
+So, how about going into the Flow of funds accounts themselves?
+Well, it turns out that in 2015, the FR decided to [discontinue](https://www.federalreserve.gov/releases/z1/z1_technical_qa.htm) the following table in the flow of funds accounts:

 ```
 Page: 6  June 11, 2015